Brian Morden Foundation SCHOLARSHIPs

 Addititonally, the Brian Morden Foundation established the Erin Dodson Memorial Scholarship in 2012.
 Erin Dodson was a wonderful ambassador for the BMF and a delightful human being.
 Together with her parents, Bernie and Michelle Dodson, the BMF established the Erin Dodson Memorial Scholarship for Altoona Area High School (Altoona, PA) seniors.
 In 2021, eligibility for Erin’s scholarship was expanded to include seniors graduating from Hollidaysburg (PA) Area High School and Bishop Guilfoyle (Altoona, PA) High School.

-Since 2003, 41 young people have been touched by Brian’s legacy, each receiving a Brian Morden Memorial Scholarship of either $500 or $1000 towards their higher education degree.
+Since 2003, 74 young people have been touched by Brian’s legacy through a Brian Morden Foundation Scholarship.
+Fifty students have received a Brian Morden Memorial Scholarship of either $500 or $1000 towards their higher education degree.
 This has been made possible by many including Brian’s Grammy and Poppop who, each year on Brian’s birthday, make a donation so that one more young person can receive a scholarship.

 Danica Myers (cancer survivor)